ssabug/fxseq/README.md

 ## Building

-You have to put in the root folder of the repository a symbolic link or a copy to the JUCE folder ( named "JUCE" ).
+In the root folder of the repository, create a symbolic link or a copy to your JUCE folder ( named "JUCE" ).

 ### Linux
 <details>